 Non-research-active faculty, staff, and students who are returning to campus must comply with the following policies, protocols and guidelines:

 For research-active faculty, staff, students: In addition to following the above mentioned protocols and guidelines, you must also follow the Return to Research Labs Protocols for information on returning to laboratories, field research, and human subjects research.

 Supervisors may consider the following staffing options for their individual areas to maintain a low density:

 - Staggered arrival/departure

 - Alternating between onsite and remote work days for employees in the same labs and offices

 - Moving people to different offices and workstations to enable social distancing

 Employees who have not been contacted for return to campus, but would like to return to their offices and labs, may only do so with permission from the respective senior vice president overseeing their department.
-At no point, should department leaders increase staffing beyond critical onsite job functions without approval from their respective senior vice presidents.
+Any employees who have questions or who would like to request to return in Stage IV should speak with the point of contact assigned by their senior vice president to develop Stage IV and Stage V staffing plans.
+At no point should department leaders increase staffing beyond critical onsite job functions without approval from their respective senior vice presidents.

 The university welcomes questions and requests from those who may have specific challenges related to returning to campus in the fall.
 Temporary policies and procedures were announced on June 29, allowing faculty and staff to request a continuation of remote work.
 Any reasonable request will be honored.
 The goal is that returning faculty and staff feel comfortable doing so.